FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_03.md

 \end{equation}
 $$

-Where,

-  - $R_m$, $R_k$ : Parameter
+where $R_m$ and $R_k$ are parameters of Rayleigh damping.

 ## Formulation of Explicit Method

-The equation of motion at time $t$ shown in the following equation is used as a reference in the explicit method.
+The explicit method is based on the motion equation at time $t$ expressed in the following equation:

 $$
 \begin{equation}